Intel Rapid Storage Technology: Rapid Storage Technology enterprise (Intel RSTe)

 In 2019, Intel announced that the RTSe branding would be replaced, with RSTe consolidated into Intel's VROC (Virtual RAID on CPU) product line.

 Intel VROC (Virtual RAID on CPU)

 Intel VROC was mostly designed with NVMe SSD's in mind and it is directly attached to the Intel Xeon Scalable processors.
 For the full functionality it uses a newer Intel technology called Intel VMD (Intel Volume Management Device).

 Intel VROC is a technology from the Intel Xeon Scalable processors series and is used to provide hot-plug, surprise-removal, and LED management of NVMe SSD's for server usage.
 For client PC's Intel RST is still the advised software package to use.

 Intel VMD is targeted for Microsoft Windows and Linux operating systems.

-At begin of 2019 Intel launched VROC 6.0 that includes RSTe.
+At the beginning of 2019 Intel launched VROC 6.0 that includes RSTe.
 After this the RSTe name no longer used.